Interviews & Comment Media Clips

 — talkRADIO (@talkRADIO) March 14, 2022

-Since 2021 – after being spotted on BBC Radio 4 “talking sensibly”, I’ve been on GB News two dozen times trying to provide a balanced, reasonable, voice in the explosive polarised gender v sex-based rights debates.
+Since 2021 – after being spotted on BBC Radio 4 “talking sensibly”, I’ve been on GB News some 30 times trying to provide a balanced, “reasonable, sensible” voice in the explosive polarised gender v sex-based rights debates.
 Here’s a selection and let me be clear I support trans rights AND women’s rights but these are discussions about how the two are navigated and it’s not always possible to dot every ‘i’ and cross every ‘t’ in a brief discussion – and my views evolve:

 British Cycling bans trans women from female category, Emily Bridges overreaction

 Adidas Trans Swimming Costume debate with Oli London